 Like a traditional tetrazzini, this ham tetrazzini recipe starts with spaghetti.
 You’ll stir this into a creamy, cheesy sauce, along with sautéed mushrooms, onions, and peas.
 The primary difference between this recipe and chicken tetrazzini is the addition of ham, which adds so much savory, salty flavor.

-I love this recipe for an easy ham dinner, but ham tetrazzini is also the kind of dish that will disappear if you bring it to a potluck—and I guarantee everyone will be asking you for the recipe before you leave!
+I love this recipe for an easy ham dinner.
+However, ham tetrazzini is also the kind of dish that will disappear if you bring it to a potluck—and I guarantee everyone will be asking you for the recipe before you leave!
 You can also assemble it ahead of time and bake it later if you’re short on time during the week.
+This really is the best ham tetrazzini recipe ever!

 See recipe card below this post for ingredient quantities and full instructions.